 Strains and Sprains

 Poor nutrition is another cause of muscle pain.
 Vitamin D is responsible for ensuring the correct function of the muscles and assists in absorbing calcium.
-Lack of Vitamin D may lead to hypocalcemia (a condition wherein the blood calcium level is low, affecting the organs, bones, and muscles).
+And lack of this vitamin can lead to hypocalcemia, a condition wherein the blood calcium level is low, affecting the organs, bones, and muscles.

 When you are stressed, your muscles ache because your body is fighting off infections or inflammation.

 - Shortness of breath or hyperventilation

 While it’s natural for everyone to experience stress, too much of it can weaken not just our bodies but also our minds.
 Hence, it’d be best to seek long-term solutions such as spinal manipulation and making changes in our habits.